atomgalaxy/wg21-throw-from-noexcept/paper.md

 ### Source-location for such violations in `contract_violation` objects

-- _If_ the implementation chooses to make the semantic of `exspec` checks configurable
+- _If_ the implementation chooses to make the semantic of `implicit` checks configurable
 - _and if_ the semantic chosen invokes the violation handler (`observe`, `ensure`)

 then the implementation _may_ choose to provide useful failure information